Occupational Health and Safety Management System

 - Create a culture that drives the organizational support for the OH&S System

 Since top management is responsible for the OH&S system, the elements required to be included in the OH&S management system are detailed within the leadership and worker participation section.
-The elements include the written commitments for safety; framework for the OH&S system; obligations to meet legal requirements; continual improvement for OH&S performance; establishment of a risk control strategy; and most importantly; worker involvement.
+The elements include the written commitments for safety; the framework for the OH&S system; obligations to meet legal requirements; continual improvement for OH&S performance; establishment of a risk control strategy; and most importantly; worker involvement.
 The policy must be documented, communicated with workers, reviewed periodically, and available to other parties.
-Other key considerations for leadership and worker participation include training, communication, worker participation support, employee engagement, and establishment of audit programs.
+Other key considerations for leadership and worker participation include training, communication, worker participation support, employee engagement, and the establishment of audit programs.

 5.1 Leadership and commitment

 This clause reminds the user that the organization and top management retain responsibility for the performance of all internal and external performance factors at all times.
-It therefore makes perfect sense that the Occupational Health & Safety Policy and objectives are aligned with each other, and with the strategic policies and overall direction of the business, including integration with other business systems,where applicable.
+It, therefore, makes perfect sense that the Occupational Health & Safety Policy and objectives are aligned with each other and with the strategic policies and overall direction of the business, including integration with other business systems, where applicable.
 Provision must be made for resources to ensure that the OH&S Management System can be operated efficiently, and top management must ensure that the people with responsibility within the OH &S Management System have the correct support, training, and guidance to complete their tasks effectively.
 Communication is also critical from a leadership perspective, and communication methods and frequencies must be defined and established for both internal and external interested parties.
 In summary, it is the responsibility of the leadership of the organization to show an enhanced level of leadership, involvement, and co-operation in the operation of the OH&S Management System.
 The organization must

 - Have more focus to demonstrate leadership and commitment

-- Consider need to establish H&S committees
+- Consider the need to establish H&S committees

 - Identify and removal of barriers to participation